AnimeThemes/animethemes-server/resources/markdown/encoding/verification.md

 MediaInfo does not include bit rate for each track.
 We will verify audio bitrate in the next step.

-**Audio must use a bitrate of 320 kbps if the source is a DVD or BD release and the source bitrate is > 320 kbps**
+**Audio must use a bitrate of 320 kbps if the source is a DVD or BD release, and the source bitrate is > 320 kbps**

 MediaInfo does not include bit rate for each track.
 We will verify audio bitrate in the next step.